celestiaorg/CIPs/cips/cip-19.md

 RangeNamespaceData containers encapsulate user-submitted data under [namespaces][ns] within a single or multiple of [DataSquare][square] rows.
 It MAY contain [shares][shares] and [NMT][nmt] proof of share inclusion or proof only.

-RangeNamespaceDatacontainer are protobuf formatted using the following proto3 schema:
+RangeNamespaceData are protobuf formatted using the following proto3 schema:

 ```protobuf
 syntax = "proto3";